-- 5.4.7 Except for meetings called in accordance with Standing Order 5.3, at least 7 days before each meeting of the Board a public notice of the time and place of the meeting, and the public part of the agenda, shall be displayed bilingually (in English and Welsh): - At HEIW's principal sites; - On the HEIW website, together with the papers supporting the public part of the Agenda; as well as - Through other methods of communication as set out in HEIW's communication strategy. - 5.4.8 When providing notification of the forthcoming meeting, HEIW shall set out when and how the Agenda and the papers supporting the public part of the Agenda may be accessed, in what language and in what format, e.g., as Braille, large print, easy read, etc.
+- 6.4.7 Except for meetings called in accordance with Standing Order 5.3, at least 7 days before each meeting of the Board a public notice of the time and place of the meeting, and the public part of the agenda, shall be displayed bilingually (in English and Welsh): - On the HEIW website, together with the papers supporting the public part of the Agenda; as well as - Through other methods of communication as set out in HEIW's communication strategy. - 6.4.8 When providing notification of the forthcoming meeting, HEIW shall set out when and how the Agenda and the papers supporting the public part of the Agenda may be accessed, in what language and in what format, e.g., as Braille, large print, easy read, etc.

-5.5 Conducting Board Meetings
+6.5 Conducting Board Meetings